C64 OS USER'S GUIDE

 C64 OS uses a mouse and menus based interface.
 Although it is possible to use a joystick, the joystick is a digital input device.
 A 1351 or compatible mouse is an analog and proportional input device.
 The experience of using a proportional input device is far superior to using a digital input device, and is therefore highly recommended.

-Although the 1351 mouse itself is no longer commercially available, there are numerous adapters for PS/2 and USB mice that are 1351 compatible.
-Check out the input section of the Commodore 8-Bit Buyer's Guide for an overview of what mouse adapters are available for purchase.
+Although the 1351 mouse itself is no longer commercially available, the MicroMys and MouSTer adapters are commercially available for PS/2 and USB mice that are 1351 compatible.
+Check out the input section of the Commodore 8-Bit Buyer's Guide for an overview of mouse adapters available for purchase.

 - A ZiModem WiFi Modem (support coming in the future)